ADELA DWYER–ST. THOMAS OF VILLANOVA PEACE AWARD

 Connelly Center, Villanova Room

-The Center for Peace and Justice Education presented the Peace Award to Chris Smalls on Monday, October 23, 2023.
+The Center for Peace and Justice Education presented the Peace Award to World Central Kitchen on Tuesday, October 29, 2024.

 2022: Indigenous Environmental Network IEN's Executive Director Tom Goldtooth accepted the award.
 Mr. Goldtooth is an Indigenous change-maker within the environmental, economic, energy, and climate justice movements, who has been defending Indigenous based environmental protection infrastructures for many years.
 He has recently co-formed the United Frontline Table and its People’s Orientation to a Regenerative Economy.